PharmEasy Blog

 holy basil tulsi

 Tulsi is a well-known herb traditionally used in the Ayurvedic system of medicine.
-It is believed support overall health and well-being.
-Many scientific studies suggest that tulsi may have antimalarial properties and may support the body’s immune response against infective pathogens8
+It is believed to support overall health and well-being.
+Many scientific studies suggest that tulsi may have antimalarial, antimicrobial and antioxidant properties that may support the body’s immune response against infective pathogens8

 You can make tulsi tea by boiling fresh tulsi leaves in water and straining the liquid into a cup.
 You can add a few drops of lemon juice or honey for additional taste.